usnistgov/TIG-Stage/sp800-63-3/definitions.md

 A process that allows for the conveyance of identity and authentication information across a set of networked systems.

 #### Federation Assurance Level (FAL)
-A category describing the assertion protocol used by the federation to communicate authentication and attribute information (if applicable) to a RP.
+A category describing the assertion protocol used by the federation to communicate authentication and attribute information (if applicable) to an RP.

 #### Federation Proxy
 A component that acts as a logical RP to a set of IdPs and a logical IdP to a set of RPs, bridging the two systems with a single component.
 These are sometimes referred to as "brokers".